IcyOrca/IcyOrca/README.md

 ## 🌊 Dive into the World of Software Engineering 🌊

 Hello!
 I'm a software engineer with a passion for building scalable, efficient, and high-quality applications.
-Like the mighty orca, I focus on adaptability, collaboration, and making a positive impact in the tech community!
+<br>Like the mighty orca, I focus on adaptability, collaboration, and making a positive impact in the tech community!

 ---